Register your Interest below for 2021

 A PRACTICAL INTRODUCTION TO TEMPERATE MARINE BIOLOGY

-This predominately field-based unit consists of 5 days on picturesque Maria Island on the Tasmanian East Coast from 20 April to 26 April 2020.
+This predominately field-based unit consists of 5 days on picturesque Maria Island on the Tasmanian East Coast.
 The unit is open to 24 students and is designed to engage, challenge, excite and inspire you through a hands-on marine science program.
 It will encourage you to explore issues threatening biodiversity as well as the productivity of the marine system.
 Climate change, invasive species, pollution, debris and their associated social and economic impacts will be covered.

 Get a head start in a career on the water